radiantone/pyfi-private/diary.md

 - Lambda block: 30%
 - Select script language in code menu: Javascript, Python,

+Oct 6

+- Added AlaSQL node package.
+Create new Filter block whose code editor is SQL and then
+- query the incoming data for a port and output the result
+- Each query in the code editor is an object that can be added as a port
+-

+Oct 5

+- Need to change DataTemplate language selection to JSON
+- Re-added Database Example
+- Added post-reg action in Auth0 for localhost
+- Double check user remove clie

 Sep 29, 2023

 Summary to this point